How to upload data to the platform

 - Encryption: Data is encrypted, keeping your information safe and private.

-To get your FTP Credential Details raise a customer care request in Jira Service Desk.
+To get your FTP Credential Details raise a customer care request in Help Center.

 Keep in mind that the file is loaded using a specific name, depending on the data being uploaded.
 For the appropriate file name, please see the specific file documentation in each API product section.